Posts Tagged Visible Crescent

-It seems very clear that the statutes of the moon along with the stars are used to determine the the moadim (appointed times) of Yahweh.
-Therefore the legal authority of the moon and stars is during the nighttime while the authority of the sun is the daytime.
-Indeed, in Scriptures the days of the month as well as all the moadim are always counted by the 24-hour legal days of the moon, which begin at sunset.
+It seems very clear that the statutes of the moon, along with the stars, are used to determine the moadim (appointed times) of Yahweh.
+Therefore the legal authority of the moon and stars is during the nighttime.
+In contrast, the authority of the sun is the daytime.
+Indeed, in Scriptures, the days of the month, as well as all the moadim, are always counted by the 24-hour legal days of the moon, which begin at sunset.

 For out of Zion shall go forth the law, and the word of the Yahweh from Jerusalem.
 (Isaiah 2:3)

 It seems that Scriptures are quite clear and unambiguous.

 Most everyone realizes that the phenomena of the moon’s phases are caused by the moon’s revolution around the earth in relation to the sun.
 This lunar circuit takes about 29.5 days to complete, and then the process repeats.
 Our current months are based upon this cycle.

 The lunar cycle point of completion is when the moon goes into conjunction with the sun.
 When the moon begins leaving its conjunction with the sun, the rebuilding or renewing of the lunar cycle is commenced.

 So, at minimum, there would be some relationship with the moon completing its cycle for it to renew or rebuild along with the statute regarding the legal authority with nighttime.
 One might assume that the visual sighting of the New Moon crescent is required per Yahweh’s statute since, in no way does this conflict with the concept of the rebuilding of the lunar cycle or new moon.

 No Scriptural Command to See Crescent